 On screenshot Nr.
 2 you can see some real features.
 Cameras is blue squares are my POIs, I added them because I liked the places for some reason.
 How to add?
 Very easy, at current stand position I just click on add “my point”, name it, give the folder and you are ready.

-Red cross with yellow “shadow” is my position looking west.
+The red cross with yellow “shadow” is my position looking west.
 The screenshot was taken in Heidelberg, Germany.
 I recorded the red track during cycling.
 Later on you can just follow it or get navigation.
 You can share it with your friends etc. Naturally, post statistics are available (average speed, elevation etc.)

-Blue track is a download from a German website.
+The blue track is a download from a German website.
 There is a 120km trail called Neckar Steig, marked blue on the trees.
 To have it on your phone is priceless.
 Happened to me during night hikes that I could not find the physical sign so I just followed the GPS track.
 Saved my ass really big time.

 This print screen (Nr.
 3) shows you how you can change the information displayed in the top info bar.
 The last picture (Nr.
 4) for a teaser how deep into the details you can go.
 You even see the satellites which provide strong enough signal.

 You can use offline maps with Locus and that is not only a marketing bulls*it, but a real deal.
-Usually the places you go hiking don’t have any signal at all and definitely no internet.
+Usually, the places you go hiking don’t have any signal at all and definitely no internet.
 You need to do the below steps to have it ready.
 You may use any source, I have Openmaps.

 - Select and download your map(s)